What users commonly report

 Start with the affected Meta account in Australia: decide whether the issue is recovery, login, hacked account, disabled account, business access, or payment related before sending another request.

 Check +61 number formatting, carrier SMS delivery, local card authorization, and whether recent travel changed device trust or recovery prompts.
-Add +61 phone, language, currency, carrier, travel, or payment details only when they explain the Meta issue.
+Add +61 phone, language, currency, carrier, travel, linked-account, or business-asset details only when they explain the Meta issue.

 What information to prepare